 Civic participation encompasses a wide range of actions, all aimed at bettering the quality of life in a given community through both political and non-political means.
 Youth.gov defines it as “working to make a difference in the civic life of one’s community and developing the combination of knowledge, skills, values and motivation to make that difference.”

-When it comes to answering a question like “what is civic participation?” it’s important to remember that it’s more than just voting.
+When it comes to answering a question like “what is civic participation?” or “what is civic management for local government?” it’s important to remember that it’s more than just voting.
 In fact, voting is really the bare minimum of civic participation.
 Some consider voting a civic duty, or responsibility, but citizen engagement in local government or on the state or national level shouldn’t stop there.
 The answer to “what is civic participation?” includes activism, volunteering, community gardening, donating blood, tutoring, and a whole lot more!

 Civic engagement happens in every community across the globe, no matter how small.
 Of course, not all communities have the same level of engagement, and it shouldn’t be any more surprising to learn that communities with higher levels of participation have higher standards of living and face fewer difficult issues requiring complex problem solving.
 Such communities still face problems, but the strong culture of civic participation amongst its residents, organizations, government, and other parties means they’re better prepared to deal with problems.